nickmvincent/cmpt419_spring2025/assignments/project_rubric.md

 State the problem your project solves, which might mean answering a research question (Track 1), providing some value to users (Track 2), or answering a dataset documentation question (Track 3).
 You should cite some motivating work and situate your project disciplinarily.
 Who is your audience?
 You should look at the Introductions of the research papers we read in class to get a sense of the appropriate style and tone.
 If in doubt, you can explicitly cite your “exemplar papers”.

 Your introduction should also concisely state what your main contributions are.
-What did you do – did you perform experiments, or conduct a literature review?
+What did you do – did you perform experiments, or conduct a literature review, or something else entirely?
+(Note that this is the contributions your overall project, not a "contribution statement" that describes literally what each team member did.
+That will come later!)

 Marking scheme: 2 points for clear problem statement.
 2 points for a clear high-level description of your main contribution (from the Introduction, I should have a general sense of what you did, and I’ll get the details in Methods).